PacktPublishing/ImplementingOracleAPIPlatformCloudService/README.md

 This is the code repository for [Implementing Oracle API Platform Cloud Service](https://www.packtpub.com/virtualization-and-cloud/implementing-oracle-api-platform-cloud-service?utm_source=github&utm_medium=repository&utm_campaign=9781788478656), published by [Packt](https://www.packtpub.com/).
 It contains all the supporting project files necessary to work through the book from start to finish.

 ## Instructions and Navigations
 All of the code is organized into folders.
-Each folder starts with a number followed by the application name.
-For example, Chapter04.

 The code will look like the following:
 ```